google/robotstxt-spec-test/README.md

 ### Custom Tests

 If you want to test your parser against your own tests, you can totally do that! :)

+You just need to provide the directory of your tests (`--userTestDir=<path-to-your-folder>`)

 Here are some guidelines for creating your own custome tests to run your parser against them.